brooksdonald/cvap/README.md

 ### Diagram
 ![covax architecture](https://user-images.githubusercontent.com/36184732/177362152-eca32704-22c5-44e4-818d-7d6aaec4874f.PNG)
 ### Design Principles
+Design principles (rules) abided by while building & contributing to this architecture include:
+1. Separation of Concerns (SoC)
+Each distinct sections are separated to address different individual concerns.
+2. Don't Repeat Yourself (DRY)
+Minimal to no repition of software patterns are observed.
+The system is designed with a single, authoritative and unambiguous representation for every piece of knowledge.
+3. Keep it short and simple (KISS)
+Simple design to building the architecture is observed.
+4. SOLID
+The design principles used are dedicated to making software designs flexible, maintainable, and flexible.
 ## Running the pipeline
 - All modules contain run files with run functions named after the specific module.
-Each module can be tested by calling the run function at the end of the script e.g., run_base() for the base module.
+- Each module can be tested by calling the run function at the end of the script e.g., run_base() for the base module.
-- To collectively run all modules at once, app.R file is used.
+- To collectively run all modules at once, run app.R file.
+- Ensure static dates are changed for each new week, with the exception of t70_deadline.
 ### app.R file content
 - All libraries/packages needed to run the R code.
 - Static global variable dates.